Dental Practice Growth: Leadership Matters

 The first question to ask yourself is “What type of culture do I want for the practice?”
 While the answers to this question may differ somewhat across individual practices, I think we can all agree that a culture that promotes a positive work environment, boosting employee engagement and high performance, is highly desirable.
 So how do you accomplish this?

-Recognize achievement.
-Countless studies have shown that recognition is highly valued by employees.
+Countless studies have shown that employees highly value recognition.
 It also typically boosts contentment.
-Happy employees are typically more productive than those who aren’t.
-Additionally, employees who feel appreciated are more likely to appreciate their managers.
+Happy employees generally are more productive than those who aren’t.
+Additionally, employees who feel appreciated are more likely to enjoy their managers.
 Oh, and happy employees will typically stay with their employer longer.
 So, carving out time to notice and acknowledge individual and team achievements is well worth the effort.

 Demonstrate Practice Values Through Your Actions

-Another key question is “What type of values do I want to reinforce in the practice?”
+Another critical question is, “What type of values do I want to reinforce in practice?”
 You likely want your employees to value teamwork and respectful treatment of patients and colleagues, as well as practice growth.
-When you demonstrate key values through your behavior, employees notice and will usually try to adopt similar behavior.
+When you demonstrate fundamental values through your behavior, employees notice and usually try to adopt similar behavior.

 Cultivate Staff Loyalty, Trust, and Longevity

-The tried-and-true strategies presented above have been implemented in all types of organizations, big and small.
-You might want to start out with some small steps.
-Just implement a couple of these suggestions and watch the positive changes that will emerge in your practice!
+Organizations big or adopt these tried-and-true strategies presented above.
+You might want to start with some small steps.
+Just enforce a couple of these suggestions and watch the positive changes that will emerge in your practice!